evanthegrayt/cdc/README.md

 source $INSTALLATION_PATH/cdc.plugin.zsh  # in ~/.zshrc
 source $INSTALLATION_PATH/cdc.plugin.bash # in ~/.bashrc
 ```

+The `zsh` plugin does not require oh-my-zsh.
+It registers completion with
+zsh's built-in `compdef`; if your shell configuration has not already loaded
+the completion system with `compinit`, the plugin initializes it before
+registering `cdc`.

 If you're using a version of `zsh`/`bash` that doesn't support the completion
 features, or you just don't want to use them, just source the `cdc.sh` file